irsyadadam/gwas-api/README.md

 Wrapper Class takes in a query string and creates a directory that will host all summary statistics of all potential GWAS studies associated with that query.

-Object will then extract all GWAS Catalogs that are associated with query, and dowload summary statistics in order of the reponses from the endpoint.
+Object will then extract all GWAS Catalog IDs that are associated with query, and dowload summary statistics in order of the reponses from the endpoint.